Commentary: Sorry DC fans, Infinity War just adds insult to injury

 At the end, the remaining heroes find themselves in a situation similar to the one that drove Thanos to destroy half the universe years ago.
 Having failed to prevent tragedy, they're faced with a choice: stick to their failed tactics, or twist their morals to avoid another loss.
 The MCU is notorious for its villain problem.
 Strong lead performances have buoyed otherwise flat films, but with attention split between so many groups of heroes, the villain had to possess immense gravity.
 And Thanos, if nothing else, forces everything to orbit around his actions.

 In Batman vs. Superman, there was no effective external force driving the action.
-The risk of fascism is the villain for most of the film, as weird of a phrase that is to write, with a misplaced distrust in Superman ebbing away only at the climax.
+The risk of fascism is the villain for most of the film, as weird as that sounds, with a misplaced distrust in Superman ebbing away only at the climax.
 Lex Luthor lurks in the background.
 Doomsday is a burly zombie muppet that's a glorified Test Your Might game.
 Wonder Woman worked when our heroine fought against the norms of war, not the God of War.

 No one wants to watch humorless rocks for 3 hours